Peeled Garlic, Onion & Egg Left Overnight

 4. Not left for the entire night: According to some authorities, the food is not forbidden unless it was left for the entire night – that is, from tzeis hakochavim (nightfall) until alos hashachar (dawn).[15]
 Others contend that if the food was peeled during the night and left for the remainder of the night, it is forbidden.[16]
 A Rav should be consulted if this occurs.

 5. Intentionally prepared for long-term use: The ~ occasionally receives queries from consumers as to how commercially prepared garlic cloves or de-shelled eggs can be kosher certified.
 Rav Moshe Feinstein[17] ruled that the prohibition only applies to the situation described in the Gemara, where the items were intended for short-term use and inadvertently left overnight.
 We do not extend the prohibition to items that were prepared with the intention of being held for an extended period of time, as is the case with commercially prepared products.
-[18] The policy of the ~, and that of other kosher agencies, is to certify such products based on this ruling.[19]
+[18] The policy of the OK, and that of other kosher agencies, is to certify such products based on this ruling.[19]

 We are taught that “chamirah sakanta me’issura – danger is more stringent than prohibition.”[20]
 The Rema[21] explains this to mean that when dealing with matters involving a safek sakana (possible danger) we should be more careful than we are with a safek issur (possible prohibition).
 May Hashem help us steer clear of all forms of danger, physical and spiritual, and protect us at all times.